Sankararaman murder case: Impact on Kanchi Mutt

 The Kanchi Mutt is seen as one of the prominent institutions of Hinduism and claims to have been established by Adi Sankara in 5th century BC.
 The Mutt was an element of criticism for the Dravidian parties in the state that espouse Periyar's ideologies.
 It got national prominence with the involvement of Jayendra in the Ayodhya issue.
 Following the arrest of the seer, all the 194 bank accounts of the Mutt were sealed as police believed that the murder was funded by these bank accounts.
 The Mutt operated temporarily out of Kalavai, following the release of Jayendra on bail.

 The Madras High Court ruled against the Tamil Nadu Police on 11 January 2005, quoting "No one is above the law.
 But if you divert and deviate from that direction unmindful of the rights of innocent devotees of the Mutt, it would result not only in diluting the prosecution, but also cast a deep shadow on it.
 If there is anything wrong with the administration of the Mutt, it is for the Hindu Religious & Charitable Endowments Department which has to comply with the procedure under the Act and to look after the said issues in terms of the provisions of the Act and it is not for the police to interfere with the functions of the Mutt while investigating a case of murder or assault."

-Some people in Kanchipuram claimed that the Mutt was always expanding their real estate and threatens Brahmins around the town with goons if they do not wish to write off their properties.